 Would you recommend this course to other work-at-home moms?

 Absolutely!
 I have seen so many stay-at-home moms working so hard for so little, just like I used to do.
 Something that changed it all for me was the saying you can make more money, you can't make more time.
 Your time is your most valuable resource and it is worth more than $2 an hour or even $10 an hour!
 This is an opportunity to invest in yourself.
 It won't be easy and it isn't for everyone, but you owe it to yourself and your family to at least see.

 Do you have any tips for those who are thinking of taking the full course?

 If you are thinking of taking the full course PLEASE watch the free classes to see if this is right for you.
 It is not for everyone!
-If you can’t motivate yourself, believe in yourself, or stick with things that are hard work you should probably look elsewhere.
+If you can't motivate yourself, believe in yourself, or stick with things that are hard work you should probably look elsewhere.
 BUT if you have the characteristics of a great bookkeeper and you are ready to work your butt off (at first) so you can coast later with a great income, you need to do this for yourself.
-Also, if your family depends on your current income stream I would advise you keep working until you get enough clients to replace that.
+Also, if your family depends on your current income stream I would advise you to keep working until you get enough clients to replace that.
 It will take a bit of time.

 Thank you, Callie!

 UPDATE: Callie recently updated us on her progress – take a look at her follow up interview!